-“I gained an understanding about environmental issues that was maybe different than the way I understood them,” she says of her experience at the Leadership Academy.
+“I gained an understanding about environmental issues that was maybe different than the way I understood them,” she says of her experience in the Leadership Academy.
 Her earlier experience organizing with YUCA had been more confrontational, fighting toxic waste dumps or unjust tenant evictions, for example.
-But in CALA and in her work on the East Palo Alto Planning Commission, she learned that while some community campaigns require confrontation because the injustice is so glaring, others require a different approach when the injustice is a bit more nuanced.
+But in the Leadership Academy and in her work on the East Palo Alto Planning Commission, she learned that while some community campaigns require confrontation because the injustice is so glaring, others require a different approach when the injustice is a bit more nuanced.
 “There are so many complex factors involved in a development project; it’s not always as simple as ‘build somewhere else’ or ‘yes’ or ‘no.’ There are some negotiables and some nonnegotiables.
 The community has leverage.”

 East Palo Alto residents are mostly working class, Black, Latinx, and Asian/Pacific Islander.
 The threat of housing displacement and gentrification is constant, as tech companies vie to build office building after office building.
-Because of that, Kyra has focused on a concept covered in CALA: “community benefits agreements,” things a developer agrees to do for the public, perhaps offering green space or hiring locally, in exchange for the building permits.
+Because of that, Kyra has focused on a concept covered in the Leadership Academy: “community benefits agreements,” things a developer agrees to do for the public, perhaps offering green space or hiring locally, in exchange for the building permits.

 It’s in this urban development space that Kyra witnessed insidious ways that facilitated the displacement of East Palo Alto’s Black and Brown communities instead of bringing assets they wanted.
 Kyra once approached a developer with “hey, we need some open space along with your project and community access to that open space” Condescendingly, the developer offered to plant a tree in front of their building, or build a bench in front of the building with a plaque that says, We Love East Palo Alto.
 Kyra’s reply?
 “Listen, a bench outside your building is not going to cut it.”